raufie/strategic_blocking/README.md

-# Systematic Blocker
+# Strategic Blocker

-Ignore the flashy name, The reason for making this is simple.
+Ignore the flashy name (it was 2am when i wrote this), The reason for making this is simple.
 To manage time more simply and force one to work, at the same time keeping track of the data.
 I keep track of my personal data (like hours worked) and this also serves that purpose...
 In simple terms this is what this app serves

 ## Installation